“A rising star”

 Holly is regularly instructed in financial disputes and has significant experience of applications under the Matrimonial Causes Act 1973, Matrimonial and Family Proceedings Act 1984, Schedule 1 of the Children Act 1989 and TOLATA 1996.

 It is important to Holly to maintain a practice that helps some of the most vulnerable clients in the family justice system.
 Holly has vast experience representing clients in applications for non-molestation orders, occupation orders and transfers of tenancy.
+She is committed to pro bono work, and has recently completed the Advocate "25 for 25" challenge providing over 25 hours of pro bono advice in the last year.
 She will always go the extra mile to make herself approachable and to be a true champion for her clients.

 From June 2020 - March 2021, Holly was on secondment as a Judicial Assistant in the Family Division of the High Court.
 During her time there, her cases covered the breadth of the work undertaken by the High Court from financial remedies, child abduction, care proceedings, appeals to exercising the Inherent Jurisdiction for children and vulnerable adults as well as seeing the work of the Court of Protection.
 She was involved in some of the most important decisions made by the court gaining unrivalled experience of the workings of the court.
 In September 2021, she spoke at the At A Glance Conference about the work of a Judicial Assistant.